 Grays Harbor Estuary was acknowledged as crucial habitat for shorebirds in the early 1980s.
 With the consolidated grassroots efforts and vision of private citizens, Grays Harbor National Wildlife Refuge was authorized by Congress in 1988.
 The refuge was established with the first land acquisition in 1990, and currently encompasses almost 1,500 acres of intertidal flats, open water, , and forested habitats.
 Although small in acreage, maintaining such diversity of habitats supports abundant and diverse wildlife.

 What We Do

 Whether you want to further conservation, learn more about nature or share your love of the outdoors, you've come to the right place!
-The U.S. Fish and Wildlife Service at Billy Frank Jr. Nisqually National Wildlife Refuge needs you - your talents, your enthusiasm, and some of your time.
-If you enjoy working with people, and appreciate and concerned about our nation's natural resources, our program may interest you.
+The U.S. Fish and Wildlife Service at Billy Frank Jr. Nisqually National Wildlife Refuge needs you: your talents, your enthusiasm, and some of your time.
+If you enjoy working with people, and appreciate and are concerned about our nation's natural resources, our program may interest you.

 Projects and Research

 The refuge prioritizes projects that contribute to the enhancement, protection, use, preservation, and management of native wildlife populations and their habitats in their natural diversity.
 Research and studies that provide scientific data upon which decisions regarding management may be based are of value to maximize our efforts for wildlife.